dojo/docs/developer/design/bootstrap.rst

 How Configuration Data is Consumed by the Loader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall that configuration data can come from any of several sources:
+Recall that configuration data can originate from any of several sources:

   * defaultConfig
   * optionally, one of global dojoConfig, djConfig, or require